3-year anniversary of West Virginia UBB mine disaster

-Posted By On behalf of The Bell Law Firm, PLLC on April 10, 2013 in Coal Mining Accidents
+Posted on behalf of Stewart Bell, PLLC on Apr 10, 2013 in Coal Mining Accidents

 Just three years after the horrible explosion at Massey Energy's Upper Big Branch mine - also referred to as the UBB mine - some are questioning why mine safety reforms have yet to be implemented.

 On April 5, 2010, there was an explosion at the UBB coal mine in West Virginia, reportedly caused by methane gas and coal dust.
 The incident resulted in the deaths of 29 miners.
 After the explosion, blame was placed both on the company that operated the mine and the Mine Safety and Health Administration.
 The MSHA is responsible for overseeing mines and investigating claims of unsafe working conditions.

 Since then, legislation has yet to be enacted to impart stricter regulations to ensure mine safety.
 Recently, members of the House of Representative introduced a bill again that would allow the MSHA greater leeway.
 The bill would allow for harsher penalties when a mine frequently violates safety regulations and would allow particularly dangerous mines to be shut down.